supervisor194/solver7-csp/README.md

 }
 ```

-When a Channel is Selectable it can be used by a Selector over multiple selectables channels and timers.
+When a Channel is Selectable it can be used by a Selector over multiple selectables, channels and timers.

 ```
      SelectableChannel 1